 Research shows that when you have diabetes, your risk of developing depression more than doubles.
 In fact, some studies show that people with diabetes could be up four times as likely to develop problems with their mental health.

-I was diagnosed with Type 1 in the early spring of 2013 and was taken care of brilliantly by an amazing new doctor and team.
+I was diagnosed with Type 1 in the early spring of 2013.
+Lucky for me, I was taken care of brilliantly by an amazing new doctor and team.
 But back then no one warned me about the impact this auto-immune illness might have on my life.
 No one told me that it would affect both my physical and emotional well-being.
 No one told me that it would change my perspective on life completely and that my diabetes diagnosis was the just start and most certainly wouldn’t be the end of my challenges.

 180 Extra Decisions